Walflower/Sanskrit/README.md

 ## Overview

-Sanskrit is an application to help yogis learn the sanskirt names of their favourite poses.
+Sanskrit is an application to help yogis learn the sanskrit names of their favorite poses.
 This is meant to go alongside yoga teaches on history, philosophy and technique.

 ### Problem

-Third-wave coffee is coffee made with high-quality beans typically sourced from individual farms and roasted more lightly to bring out their distinctive flavors.
-There is no certain way to know the quality of a café's coffee before purchasing and having your first sip.
-When looking for a third-wave café in a given area, people generally have to go through the time-consuming process of doing a Google search for coffee near a location then manually analyze images, reviews, etc. for each café before deciding if it might be a café serving a high-quality cup of third-wave coffee.
+During my 200 hour yoga teacher training I found no tools to help me learning this whole other language of sanskrit.
+The only options were dry textbooks, which weren't engaging.

 ### User Profile

-- Coffee drinkers:
-    - looking for a café close to their current location
-    - looking for a café close to a given location for the future
+Yoga Enthusiast
+    - currently or interest in yoga trainings
-    - that want to keep track of the cafés they've tried
+    - wanting to deepen their knowledge of yoga poses in the sanskrit language

 ### Features

-- As a user, I want to be able to find the closest café close to my current location
+- As a user, I want to be to see the sanskrit & english name, image, and description of a pose.
-- As a user, I want to be able to find the closest café close to any given location
+- As a user, I want to be able to find tips and tricks of a pose.
-- As a user, I want to be able to find the highest-rated café within a certain distance from any given location
+- As a user, I want a to be able to test my knowledge in a fun and engaging way.

-- As a user, I want to be able to create an account to manage my visited cafés
+- As a user, I want to be able to create an account to track my progress
-- As a user, I want to be able to login to my account to manage my visited cafés
+- As a user, I want to be able to login to my account to see previous quiz scores.

-- As a logged in user, I want to be able to rate a visited café out of 5 coffee cups
-- As a logged in user, I want to be able to update a rating of a café out of 5 coffee cups
-- As a logged in user, I want to be able to see my visited cafés
-- As a logged in user, I want to be able to filter my visited cafés by location
+- As a logged in user, I want to be able to change my difficulty level

 ## Implementation